 Extensive information and forms related to becoming a CTE teacher are available on the Ohio Department of Education (ODE) website.

-CTE - 36 - an ODE form that records the experience of a prospective Career-Technical teacher to ensure the candidate has the necessary industry experience to teach a CTE area.
+CTE - 36 - An ODE form that records the experience of a prospective Career-Technical teacher to ensure the candidate has the necessary industry experience to teach a CTE area.
 The school district completes and keeps this form on file.
 (This form is NOT sent to KSU.)

 CTE - 37 - An ODE form that indicates a school district has hired a new CTE teacher.
 The form must be signed by the appropriate school administrator and EMAILED to KSU.
 It is an employment verification form and a program verification form.
 The CTE-37 form will be completed upon a teacher being hired as a Career Technical teacher and then again when the teacher is allowed to apply for the CTE professional license.
-The CTE teacher, the school district superintendent and the university official (Dr. Patrick O'Connor) must electronically sign the CTE-37 form.
+The CTE teacher, the school district superintendent and the university official (Dr. Davison Mupinga) must electronically sign the CTE-37 form.

 NOCTI - The National Occupational Competency Testing Institute provides testing services to CTE teachers who wish to verify their work experience and apply the earned credits-by-exam toward a bachelor degree.
-(12 - 24 credit hours)
+(12 - 24 college credit hours)

-Supplemental License for Career-Technical Workforce Development - this is a teaching license for a currently Ohio-licensed teacher who is completing university coursework to teach a career-technical workforce development program or a Career-Based Intervention program.
+One-Year Supplemental License for Career-Technical Workforce Development - this is a teaching license for a currently Ohio-licensed teacher who is completing university coursework to teach a career-technical workforce development program or a Career-Based Intervention program.